Skip to main content

 Latest Travel Alert

-It is recommended that Irish citizens travelling to or in Sierra Leone register with the Embassy of Ireland in Freetown.
+It is strongly recommended that Irish citizens travelling to or in Sierra Leone register with the Embassy of Ireland in Freetown.

 General Travel Advice